-The spiritual support team at Cancer Treatment Centers of America® (CTCA) at Eastern Regional Medical Center (Eastern) has experience in providing support to patients of all faith backgrounds.
+The spiritual support team at Cancer Treatment Centers of America® (CTCA) in Philadelphia has experience in providing support to patients of all faith backgrounds.
 As part of the care team available to each patient during the first visit to CTCA® in Philadelphia, Pennsylvania, pastors and clergy members are onsite to counsel and pray with anyone who chooses to participate.
 Prayer and meditation may offer positive ways to cope with negative feelings and fears and may offer patients a sense of peace and comfort before, during and after cancer treatment.